mjawwad19/MKS22X-FinalProject/README.md

   - Jawwad:
     - dying sick :/ so working out math/ making Kevin do stuff via Driver/Mapper relationship
      - research on noLoop and loop for pause
-    - cleaned up printing of the grid to be less jarring
+    - cleaned up printing of the grid to be less jarring to look at (don't display black!)
     - fixed bug at one child of pshape not converting into the array.
+      - the usage of ncoor vs coor is crucial here as some children will not show when rotated because they aren't updated in time
-    - [hopefully] fixed rotation left freeze bug when user rotates left too many times by changing rotation to a) 24 [multiple of 2, 4 and 1 maxRotations] and having the rotate functions store a local equivalent of rotation % maxRotation.
+    - [hopefully] fixed rotation left freeze bug when user rotates left too many times
+      - by changing rotation to 24 [multiple of 2, 4 and 1 maxRotations]
+      - having the rotate functions store a local equivalent of rotation % maxRotation.

     Things to do now/Try to figure out:
       - lock a piece down by feeding into the array, and more importantly, keep it in the array.